w3c/wai-quick-start/source/writing.html.erb.md

       <p><strong>Alternative text for image</strong>: 'Plug cable into the bottom edge of the phone.'</p>
     </div>
   </figure>
+  <p class="note">Note that alternative text is normally not visible.
+It is presented here for illustration only.</p>
 </div>

 <%= example :end %>